Fathurrahman-R/mywebproject/README.md

-# mywebproject
+# hello-world

-mywebproject Repository for Git and GitHub Tutorial

-Ini adalah contoh repository untuk Git & GitHub yang ada di w3schools.com update readme
+Hello World repository for Git tutorial.
+This is an example repository for the Git tutorial on https://www.w3schools.com.
+This tutorial focuses mainly on Git and using GitHub as its remote.

+This repository is built step by step in the tutorial.

+It now includes steps for GitHub.